-Medicare (the Centers for Medicare & Medicaid Services) must approve our plan each year.
+Medicare (the Centers for Medicare & Medicaid Services) must approve your plan each year.
 You can continue to get Medicare coverage as a member of our plan as long as we choose to continue to offer the plan and Medicare renews its approval of the plan.

-Section 2.
-What makes you eligible to be a plan member?
+SECTION 2 What makes you eligible to be a plan member?

-Your eligibility requirements
+Section 2.1 Your eligibility requirements